 We have been actively monitoring the impact of the COVID-19 pandemic on our employees and our business.
-Based on guidance issued by federal, state and local authorities, we transitioned to a remote work model for our employees in mid-March 2020 and our workforce has continued to work remotely.
-Our operations continue as we seek to comply with guidance from governmental authorities and adjust our activities as appropriate.
 To date, the COVID-19 pandemic has not had significant effects on the progression of our clinical trials, though it did slow enrollment of our clinical trials prior to our voluntary pause of clinical dosing in February 2021, as previously disclosed.
 Further, the COVID-19 pandemic has not had significant manufacturing supply interruptions of batoclimab, and we intend to continue to advance the research and development of batoclimab.